hashicorp/design-system/website/docs/components/form/super-select/partials/code/component-api.md

     Set to use a custom HDS `optionGroup` component to provide visual consistency.
   </C.Property>
   <C.Property @name="dropdownMaxWidth" @type="string">
-    Sets a maxWidth for the dropdown containing the options list.
+    Sets a `max-width` for the dropdown containing the options list.
     <br><br>
     If a value for `dropdownMaxWidth` is set, `matchTriggerWidth` is automatically set to false.
   </C.Property>